freshworks-developers/workshop-material/docs/use-cases/GitHub-Freshdesk.md

    - Configure access permissions and define repository settings for issue tracking.

 2. **Integration with Freshdesk**:
-   - Use Freddy Copilot to access Freshdesk APIs and SDKs for ticket management and conversation handling.
+   - Use Freddy AI Copilot for Developers to access Freshdesk APIs and SDKs for ticket management and conversation handling.
    - Implement custom actions or triggers within Freshdesk to initiate GitHub issue creation.

 3. **Creating GitHub Issues from Freshdesk**: